MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/Share-in-Teams-Meeting.md

     </div>
     ```

-3. Additional attributes can be specified to customized the Share in Teams Meeting button:
+3. Other attributes can be specified to customized the Share in Teams Meeting button:
    - `data-button-type`: specifies the background color of the button (primaryShareInMeeting or secondaryShareInMeeting)
    - `data-button-size`: specifies the size of the button in pixel
    - `data-target`: specifies whether the link will open in the same window, new tab, or new window